-Capita managed to return to profitability over H1 2021 on revenues barely changed from the previous year.
+Capita managed to return to profitability over the first half of 2021 on revenues barely changed from the previous year.
 Stronger free cash flow is supporting a reduction in Capita's net debt.
 The group is also shedding non-core businesses and cutting costs.
 The share price has improved since November 2020 but is still less than a third of its pre-COVID level.